DU FYUP: 72% Students Opt for 4th Year, Highest Uptake in Humanities, Lowest in Commerce

 New Delhi, Updated on Jul 25, 2025 14:40 IST

-Nearly 72% of undergraduate students at Delhi University have opted to continue into the optional fourth year under the Four-Year Undergraduate Programme (FYUP), in line with the National Education Policy (NEP) 2020.
-As per the latest official data, out of over 72,000 eligible students, more than 50,000 have chosen to stay enrolled for the fourth year, while around 20,221 have exercised their option to exit with a three-year degree.
-The university has kept the opt-out window open until August 1, the day the new academic session officially begins.
+Around 72% of undergraduate students at Delhi University have decided to continue into optional fourth year under Four Year Undergraduate Programme (FYUP).
+Out of more than 72,000 eligible UGC students; 50,000 have chosen to stay for fourth year, while 20,221 have decided to exit with a three year degree.
+DU has kept opt-out window open until August 1, when new academic session would begin.Β

-The response to the fourth year varies significantly across disciplines.
-Humanities and language departments have seen the highest participation, with several courses witnessing over 70–80% student retention.
-At Lady Shri Ram College, for instance, Psychology and English programmes have recorded particularly high interest.
-In contrast, science and commerce departments have reported far lower numbers.
-At Shri Ram College of Commerce (SRCC), only around 170 of nearly 900 BCom (Hons) students opted for the fourth year.
+Response of students for fourth year varies across disciplines.
+Humanities and language departments have seen highest participation, with several courses witnessing more than 70–80% student retention.
+At Lady Shri Ram College, Psychology and English programmes have recorded high interest.
+In contrast, science and commerce departments have reported lower numbers.
+At Shri Ram College of Commerce (SRCC), around 170 of nearly 900 BCom (Hons) students opted for fourth year.
 Economics has seen similar trends, with just 74 of 210 students continuing.
-In the science stream, subjects like Physics and Chemistry reported moderate uptake, while Mathematics and Physical Science saw opt-out rates of up to 70%.
+In science stream, subjects like Physics and Chemistry reported moderate uptake, while Mathematics and Physical Science saw opt-out rate up to 70%.

-Across colleges, the trend remains uneven.
-While institutions such as Ramjas and Kirori Mal College (KMC) reported mixed figures—with roughly 45–60% of students opting in—several peripheral colleges saw higher continuation rates.
-Some colleges attributed the lower uptake in professional and science courses to students already preparing for postgraduate entrance exams or placements, making them reluctant to invest an extra year in a programme that still lacks complete clarity.
+Across colleges, trend remains uneven, institutions such as Ramjas and Kirori Mal College (KMC) reported mixed figures, with roughly 45–60% of students opting in several colleges saw higher continuation rates.
+Some colleges reported lower uptake in professional and science courses to students already preparing for PG entrance examination or placements.

 A: